mdwohl/reading-notes/structure-html.md

 Used to group together related elements.

 ### Linking
-HTML5 can use '<a>' tags around an element to turn an entire element into a link.
+HTML5 can use anchor /"<a>" tags around an element to turn an entire element into a link.

 *note*: Some older browsers do know understand HTML5 elements, and require JavaScript support to work properly.